After having ECMO

 Scarring

 For most people, the scars become less obvious with time.
-If you are concerned about how your scars look and this problem does not get better, your GP can arrange for you to see a plastic surgeon.
-They can do a procedure to improve or reduce the appearance of scars (scar revision surgery).
+If you are concerned about how your scars look, and they do not improve, your GP can refer you to a plastic surgeon.
+They might be able can do a procedure to improve or reduce the appearance of scars (scar-revision surgery).

 Contact a GP for an urgent appointment if: